artop123/withings-to-garmin-sync/README.md

 ![Withings to Garmin Header](assets/header.jpg)

 The purpose of this project is to sync measurement results from a Withings scale to Garmin.
-Withings data is fetched using an application registration.
+Withings data is fetched using an application registration (official API).

-Garmin data upload leverages an unofficial API project: https://github.com/sealbro/dotnet.garmin.connect
+Garmin data upload uses an unofficial API project: https://github.com/sealbro/dotnet.garmin.connect

 ## Functionality